 Any information which is contained in client records maintained by UCP of Maine and which UCP of Maine obtains for the purpose of or uses in connection with treatment, diagnosis or referral with respect to abuse of alcohol or drugs is protected by Federal law and regulations.
 Generally, UCP of Maine may not say to a person outside of UCP of Maine that a client has requested, is receiving or has received such services and may not disclose any such protected information (including protected information that identifies a client as an alcohol or drug abuser), Unless: (1) The client specifically consents in writing; (2) The disclosure is allowed by a court order; or (3) The disclosure is made to medical personnel in a medical emergency or to a qualified service provider under contract to insure privacy for research, audit, program evaluation purposes, or for certain other professional services, but only on a need-to-know basis.
-Violation of the Federal law and regulations.
+Violation of the Federal law and regulations by a covered program is a crime.
+Suspected violations may be reported to appropriate authorities in accordance with Federal regulations.
 Federal law and regulations do not protect any information about a crime committed by a client either on UCP of Maine's premises or against any person who works for UCP of Maine or about any threat to commit such a crime.
-Federal laws and regulations do not protect any information about as the commit such a crime.
-Federal laws and regulations do not protect any information about as the commit such a crime.
-Federal laws and regulations do not protect any information about as and regulations and the action of the state or local authorities.
+Federal laws and regulations do not protect any information about suspected child abuse or neglect from being reported under State law to appropriate State or local authorities.
 (See 42 U.S.C.
 290dd-3 and 42 U.S.C.
 290ee-3 tor Federal laws and 42 CFR part 2 for Federal regulations.)